PROPERTY TAX INFORMATION

 - Totally and permanently disabled or blind,

-Persons eligible for deferment of summer taxes may get an application by clicking the link below, or by calling the Treasurer’s Office at 313-822-6200 to request a copy be mailed.
+Persons eligible for deferment may download the application by clicking the link below, or by calling the Treasurer’s Office at 313-822-6200 to request a copy be mailed.

 All applications must be signed by the principal resident (Owner) qualifying for the exemption or by their power of attorney.